-How To Soundproof a Bathroom in 4 Simple Steps
+How To Soundproof a Bathroom in 6 Simple Steps

 For one, the flushing and showering can be really distracting to your guests especially if you have the bathroom right next to the living room or dining area.

 You can, however, come up with a couple of ways to ensure that the sound in your bathroom does not come out.